Manage data ArcGIS Online

 The Review_status field doesn’t appear because you set a field definition for this view.
 You also don’t see an option to edit the layer or attributes because it’s not an editable layer.

-- On the Add layer pane, click the back button to return to the Layers pane, and click the visibility button for the Coyotes_Oakville_PublicView layer.
+13. In the Add layer pane, click the Back button to return to the Layers pane.

-The staff layer only displays recently reported activity, including the new features you added using the public layer.
+The staff layer only displays recently reported activity, including the new feature you added using the public layer.

 You configured this layer with full editing capabilities, including update and delete.

-- On the Settings toolbar, click Edit.
-In the Editor pane, under Edit features, click Select.
+15. On the Settings toolbar, click Edit.
+In the Editor pane, under Edit features, click the Select by point button.

-- Click the point you added in the water to view its pop-up.
+16. On the map, click the point you added in the water to select it.

-- In the Edit feature pane, click Delete to remove the feature from the map and the data.
+17. In the Edit feature pane, click Delete to remove the feature from the map and the dataset.

-You don't need to save the map to save your edits.
+You don't need to save the map because the edits you made were to the layer, not the map.

 After deleting test features, you're ready to share the public views with everyone and the staff view with your organization or applicable groups.
 When you share an editable layer with the organization (or a group), only members who are assigned a role with editing privileges can edit the feature layer.